RedBlazerFlame/element-builder/README.md

 This project was started by RedBlazerFlame.
 RedBlazerFlame needed to study chemistry in a way that is fun for them, so RedBlazerFlame decided to make element-builder.
 It's written in HTML, CSS, and JavaScript (because RedBlazerFlame has the most experience there).

 ## How It Works
-Basically, there is an `elements.json` file, which stores all the elements and their properties and blueprint(the equation used to make it).
-Elements.json is **Case-Sensetive**, which includes the element names and the element types.
+Basically, there is an `elements.json` file, which stores all the elements (where element refers to "elements","compounds", and "mixtures") and their properties and blueprint(the equation used to make it).
+Elements.json is **Case-Sensitive**, which includes the element names and the element types.

 ### Elements.json Structure
 The structure of the `elements.json` is as follows: